Why You’re Not Getting IB Summer Internship Offers – and What to Do About It

 Let’s say you completed a corporate finance internship, then you worked at a boutique bank, and then you did a private equity internship.

 If you present that entire sequence of work experience chronologically, you’re screwed.

 Even if you can come up with plausible reasons for making those switches, interviewers will counter with these questions:

 - Why are you going back to IB?
 Most people stay in PE.

 - Are you just going to leave for PE in a few months?

 - Can you work longer hours and do more grunt work?

 You might be able to get away with a chronological progression if you’ve moved closer to banking over time (e.g., PWM to boutique bank to bulge bracket).

-But even there, you’re taking a risk because your story might have too many “hops.”
+But even there, you’re taking a risk because your response to the “Walk me through your resume” question might have too many “hops.”

 To fix this problem, you should simplify your story and say something like: